iamkirankumaryadav/Library/Data Science/Supervised Learning/Classification/Logistic Regression.md

 ### **When to use Logistic Regression?**
 - When the target variable has binary class labels, it performs well with a small number of observations.
 - Data with very low outliers or missing data points in the data set.
 No tuning is usually required.

+### How to find the relationship between the independent variable and target labels?
+- Unlike regression, we can't use correlation to access the relationship.
+- Data Visualization: Bar Charts, Histogram.
+- Statistical Test: Chi-Square Test (Significant association between independent variable and target labels)
+- Information Gain (High), Gini Index (Low) and Entropy (Low) in Decision Trees and Random Forests.
+- L1 Regularization: Shrinks the coefficient of less important features towards zero.
+- Features with large coefficients are considered more important.

 ### Remove Correlated Independent Feature
 - The model can overfit if you have multiple highly correlated independent features.